hamzaawan99/khaata/README.md

 ## Usage

 ### Adding Transactions
-1. Tap the floating action button (+)
+1. Tap **+ Expense** or **+ Income** quick-add buttons on the dashboard
-2. Select transaction type (Income/Expense)
+2. Select a category from the grid
-3. Enter amount, select category, add description
+3. Enter amount and optional description
 4. Choose payment method and date
-5. Save the transaction
+5. Tap **Save Transaction**

 ### Viewing Data
-- **Dashboard**: Overview with income, expenses, and balance
+- **Dashboard**: Overview with income, expenses, balance, and pie chart for the selected month
-- **Pie Chart**: Visual breakdown of expenses by category
-- **Transaction List**: Detailed list of all transactions
+- **Transaction History**: Tap "View Transaction History" to see all transactions for the current month, filterable by type
-- **Month Navigation**: Navigate between months using arrow buttons
+- **Month Navigation**: Swipe left/right on the dashboard to navigate between months

+### Importing Data
+1. Tap the menu icon in the app bar and select **Import from CSV**
+2. Select a CSV file from your device
+3. All transactions will be imported and the dashboard will refresh

 ### Exporting Data
-1. Tap the download icon in the app bar
+1. Tap the menu icon in the app bar
-2. Choose to export current month or all data
+2. Choose **Export Current Month** or **Export All Data**
-3. CSV file will be saved to device storage
+3. CSV file will be saved to device storage (Documents on iOS, Downloads on Android)

 ## Future Features